 One of the central goals of this project is to determine the migration routes of salmon and sea trout and how these routes relate the physical marine environment.
-This information should be provided by tracking the movement of these fish from the rivers Dee, Don and Ythan, each of which are located within 10km of the EOWDC and have fisheries of economic value.
+This information will be provided by tracking the movement of these fish over a three year period (2018-2020) from the rivers Dee, Don and Ythan, each of which are located within 10km of the EOWDC and have fisheries of economic value.

 Juvenile salmon and sea trout leave these rivers each spring.
 Salmon head to their feeding grounds in the North Atlantic and Greenland whilst sea trout are believed to reside in the coastal habitat.
 However, there is little knowledge on pathways and how salmon and sea trout behave out with these rivers.

-The project will involve fitting 300 juvenile salmon and 100 sea trout migrants with acoustic tags as they exit the rivers and navigate up the North-East coast out to sea.
-From 2018, 91 receivers will be deployed in the estuarine and near-shore environment to determine the direction of travel of salmon and sea trout.
-These will be redeployed in subsequent years to refine the pathways of these fish, creating a picture of dispersal zones from rivers.
+The three year project will involve fitting 300 juvenile salmon and 100 sea trout migrants with acoustic tags as they exit the rivers and navigate up the North-East coast out to sea.
+Receivers will be deployed in the estuarine and near-shore environment to determine the direction of travel of salmon and sea trout.
+These will be redeployed each year to refine the pathways of these fish, creating a picture of dispersal zones from rivers.

 Information on movements, dispersal and knowledge of currents will be fed into the Scottish Shelf Model - an existing hydrodynamic model developed by Marine Scotland Science - to determine the pathways salmon and sea trout take and what influences this.

 This project will provide valuable information for other offshore developments in terms of where fish may be encountered, the scale of such interactions and whether these fish follow narrow migration pathways or wider dispersal areas, thus filling the existing knowledge gap on how salmon and sea trout migration and behaviour away from rivers.